royal-society-of-chemistry/chemlistem/README.md

 7. In training, we found that our models gave slightly higher F scores than before.
 The minimalist model gave an F of 0.8678 (c.f.
 0.8664 from the paper) and the traditional model gave an F of 0.8725 (c.f.
 0.8707 from the paper).

+## BioCreative VI

+This repository also contains the source code for our entry in BioCreative VI Task 5, in the subdirectory cl_bc6_chemprot

 ## Conclusion

 ChemListem has been developed by the Data Science group at the Royal Society of Chemistry.